CharlieDigital/SKPromptGenerator/README.md

 ## Limitations

-Your prompt must be a `const string`.
+1. Your prompt must be a `const string` because the generator needs to be able to read the string in the source.
+2. Your prompts must live in some class in a namespace.
+If you get the error `error CS1001: Identifier expected`, then you are probably missing a namespace around your prompt.
+3. You must add a dependency to `Microsoft.SemanticKernel` since the `ExecuteAsync` method requires the `Kernel` instance.

 ## Installing